-12.2.5 Timer Status Register (TSR)
+10.2.5 Timer Status Register (TSR)

 The timer status register (TSR) is an 8-bit register that indicates the status of each channel.
-The MTU has five TSR registers, one each for channel.
+The MTU has three TSR registers, one each for channel.
 TSR is initialized to H'C0 by a power-on reset or by standby mode.
-This register is not initialized by a manual reset.

-Channel 0: TSR0:
+Channel 0: TSR0